mobook/MO-book/pyomo_style_guide.md

   return m.x[s] <= m.ub[s]
 ```

-The use of decorators improves readability by eliminating the need for the `rule` keyword and writing multiple versions of the constraint name.
+The use of decorators improves readability by eliminating the need for the `rule` keyword and the need for writing multiple versions of the same constraint name.

 The decorator syntax is straightforward for objectives and simple constraints.
-Keywords are included in the decorator.
+For Python users unfamiliar with decorators, decorators can be described as a way to 'tag' functions that are to be incorporated into the Pyomo model.
+Indices and keywords are used modify the extend to the bahavior of the decorator.

 ````python
 @model.Constraint()